HazeCore/Nametag_Firmware/Readme.md

 As Timer A stops in standby mode the deepest sleep mode we can use with pwm is idle.
 Doing that between frames saves about 2mA.
 (Other changes might have affected the actual difference in the meantime)

+### Time measurement

+We decided to disable the standard Arduino `millis` function to save flash space (~6%).
+MegaTinyCore contains a fallback `delay` implementation that is less accurate but works for our purposes.
-To improve power draw we disable Timer B interrupts between frames which breaks millis.
-As a replacement we provide a rough_millis function that works the same but operates at a resolution of 32ms, matching the frame rate.
-Animations get the time since they where started as a parameter and should thus not need to call millis themselves.
+As a replacement for `millis` we provide a `rough_millis` function that works the same but operates at a resolution of 32ms, matching the frame time.
+Animations get the time since they were started as a parameter and should thus not need to call `millis` themselves.

+If it should be desired to regain the full `millis` functionality it can be enabled in the platformio.ini file by removing the `-DMILLIS_USE_TIMERNONE` build flag.
+Instead it can be set to either `-DMILLIS_USE_TIMERB0` or `-DMILLIS_USE_TIMERRTC`.
+The former was used in our original version at Camp2019.
+The latter will use the RTC which we are already using ourselves for sleep wakeup.
+It saves a little bit of flash compared to Timer B0 and seems to work but would likely be inaccurate since we reconfigure the RTC timing.
+We haven't measured it though.

 ## Writing software

 The lib folder includes a "NameTag" library that contains a bunch of functions to setup and control the hardware itself without a specific link to the animation software itself.
-If you wan't to write your own fully custom software you may want to keep that.
+If you want to write your own fully custom software you may want to keep that.

 ### Modifying or creating your own animations